SQream/sqream_docs/connecting_to_sqream/client_platforms/sql_workbench.rst

 .. _new_connection_profile:

-Create a new connection profile for your cluster
+Create a New Connection Profile for Your Cluster
 =====================================================

    .. image:: /_static/images/sql_workbench_connection_profile.png